ProjetsPL/treehouse-theme/collections/_posts/us/the-easiest-kitchen-renovation-how-to-choose-kitchen-curtains.md

 ---
 ## How to choose kitchen curtains - key issues

-Choosing the right kitchen curtain might be a real challnge.
-Shops offer a lot of various types of curtains with many shapes, sizes, colors and cuts.
-Very often they are fit to other kitchen elements such as drapes, table cloths and napkins.
-This way the design can be very stylish and consistent.
+Choosing the right kitchen curtain might be a real challenge.
+Shops offer many various types of curtains in different shapes, sizes, colors and cuts.
+Very often they are matched with other kitchen elements such as drapes, table cloths and napkins.
+It's a simple method to make your kitchen look stylish and consistent.

-When selecting kitchen curtains, it is good to pay attention to several important matters.
-They are:
+When selecting kitchen curtains, it is good to pay attention to several crucial matters.
+They most important issues are:

 {:.list.list-positive}

-* **cut and fashion: short or ling, single or double,**
+* **shape and fashion: short or long, single or double,**
-* **kitchen curtain color:** classic white or a colorful kitchen drape,
+* **color:** classic white kitchen curtains or colorful drapes,
-* **function in the room:** decoration or a form of barrier, protection of privacy.
+* **function:** decoration or a form of a barrier, protection of privacy.

 {% fig %}